markstringer-dti/markstringer-dti.github.io/dti.md

 They don't want to see everyone on the stage miming mopping the floor.

-For inexperienced improvisers, the temptation to agree to wash the decks is strong.
+Improvisers who don't have a lot of experience are really tempted to just scrub the decks.
 It is much more attractive than dealing with the implications of the pirate ship.

 Why?
 Keith Johnstone invented his own style of improvised theatre in the 1950's.
 He also wrote several books: "Impro" and "Impro for storytellers."
-In these Johnstone describes this kind of behaviour - washing the decks rather than dealing with the Pirate ship - as "agreed activity."
+In his books, Johnstone talks about people who are new to improvisation.
+He describes them wanting to do safe, repetitive activities.
+Washing the decks is an example of this.
+He refers to this as "agreed activity."

 He explains that putting people on a stage in front of an audience makes them scared.
 Scared people try to make themselves safe, even if what they're doing is making the group as a whole less safe.
 Even if what they do bores the audience.